 Introducing Dead Letter Queues

-To make task failure explicit and avoid stalling the pipeline, we introduced RabbitMQ Quorum Queues with x-delivery-limit
+To make task failure explicit and avoid stalling the pipeline, we introduced RabbitMQ Quorum Queues with x-delivery-limit and dead-lettering.
+The model now looks like this:

 - Each task-specific queue is a quorum queue with a delivery limit.